mratsim/weave/README.md

 ### Complete list

+We separate the list depending on the threading context

+#### Root thread

+The root thread is the thread that started the Weave runtime.
+It has special privileges.

 - `init(Weave)`, `exit(Weave)` to start and stop the runtime.
-Forgetting this will give you nil pointer exceptions on spawn.
+Forgetting this will give you nil pointer exceptions on spawn.\
+  The thread that calls `init` will become the root thread.
+- `syncRoot(Weave)` is a global barrier.
+The root thread will not continue beyond until all tasks in the runtime are finished.

+#### Weave worker thread

+A worker thread is automatically created per (logical) core on the machine.
+The root thread is also a worker thread.
+Worker threads are tuned to maximize throughput of computational **tasks**.

-- `spawn fnCall(args)` which spawns a function that may run on another thread and gives you an awaitable Flowvar handle.
+- `spawn fnCall(args)` which spawns a function that may run on another thread and gives you an awaitable `Flowvar` handle.
 - `newPledge`, `fulfill` and `spawnDelayed` (experimental) to delay a task until some dependencies are met.
 This allows expressing precise data dependencies and producer-consumer relationships.
 - `sync(Flowvar)` will await a Flowvar and block until you receive a result.
 - `isReady(Flowvar)` will check if `sync` will actually block or return the result immediately.
-- `syncRoot(Weave)` is a global barrier for the main thread on the main task.
-  Using syncRoot in a proc means that the can only be called from the main thread.
-  `syncRoot(Weave)` is implicitly called by `exit(Weave)`

 - `syncScope` is a scope barrier.
 The thread will not move beyond the scope until all tasks and parallel loops spawned and their descendants are finished.
   `syncScope` is composable, it can be called by any thread, it can be nested.